ds-102/fa21/grading.md

 ### Grading criteria

-* Lecture worksheets will be graded based on completion/effort.
-For each question, we’d like you to answer the question or explain where you got stuck: if you do this, you will receive full credit.
-Your lowest 6 scores will be dropped.
+* Vitamins are weekly short assignments to check that you are keeping up with lectures.
+Vitamins should take fewer than 10 minutes to complete.
+Your two lowest vitamin scores will be dropped.
 * Homework will be graded on completion and correctness.
 No assignment may be dropped, but we will have a slip day policy (see below).
 * Lab assignments will be graded on completion and correctness, but all test cases for autograded questions will be public.
 Your two lowest lab scores will be dropped.
 * A grading rubric and more details regarding the final project will be released later in the semester.